Riloscode/home-soc-lab/setup/zeek.md

 # ✅ Network Visibility Validation (Zeek)

-We verified that Zeek is capturing live network traffic and generating structured logs on the active network interface (`enp0s1`).
+We verified that Zeek captures live network traffic and generates structured logs on the active network interface (`enp0s1`).

 ---